digiKam

 Running in QtCreator

-If no crash course file is generated with DrMinGW, alternative is to run digikam.exe program in debugger.
-We recommand to install QtCreator, the open source IDE provided by Qt Prohect which propose a simple option to run an external application in debugger.
+Alternatively you can run digikam.exe program in a debugger as well, in case of crash apppears at startup up of digiKam.
+We recommand to install QtCreator, the open source IDE provided by the Qt Project which propose a simple option to run an external application in a debugger.
 After installing QtCreator, run it and go to the Debug/Start Debuging/Start and Debug External Application menu entry.
 A dialog appears where you will just fill the Local Executable setting with the path to digikam.exe (usualy C:\Program Files\digiKam\digikam.exe).
 Press Ok button, this will run digiKam in debugger.
 Use the application to reproduce the dysfunction, and when it crash, the backtrace is located on the bottom in the Stack View.

 macOS Host